PERSONAL + BUSINESS INSTAGRAM ACCOUNTS

 At this point in my life, I only have one Instagram account and it's a business account.
 I don't have enough time to focus on two accounts.
 This works for me now and it might change later.

-I hope this helped you made a decision.
-Got more questions just send me an email at email@example.com.
+I hope this helped you make a decision.
+Got more questions just send me an email at firstname.lastname@example.org.